dehezhang2/Notes/3103/CS3103_Operating_System.md

   * Increasing access time(lower speed)
   * Decreasing frequency of access to the memory by the processor

-* **Cache Memory**: Processor must access memory at least once per instruction cycle -> processor execution is limited by memory cycle time, but processor speed is much faster than memory access speed
+* **Cache Memory**: Processor must access memory at least **once per instruction cycle** -> processor execution is limited by memory cycle time, but processor speed is much faster than memory access speed

   * Solution: copy information in use from slower to faster (but smaller) storage (cache) temporarily

   * checked first to determine if information is there

-  * Principle of locality: Data which is required soon is often close to the current data.
+  * **Principle of locality**: Data which is required soon is often close to the current data.
 If data is accessed, then it’s neighbors might also be accessed in the near future.

+    * If it is, information used directly from the cache
+    * If not, data copied to cache and used there
-  * **Tricky case** :

-  * Consider a memory system with the following parameters:
+  * **Tricky case** : Consider a memory system with the following parameters:

      * Cache access time: 0.1 $\mu s $